The Human Truth Foundation

 There never was so much personal freedom of mind and body for all, never so much readiness to bear with and even to finance the mortal enemies of the leading class, never so much active sympathy with real and faked sufferings, never so much readiness to accept burdens, as there is in modern capitalist society; and whatever democracy there was, outside of peasant communities, developed historically in the wake of both modern and ancient capitalism.

-"Capitalism, Socialism, and Democracy" by Joseph A. Schumpeter (1942)5
+"Capitalism, Socialism, and Democracy" by Joseph A. Schumpeter (1942)8

 Unfortunately, this was followed by World War Two, which ushered in a disastrous economic period.
 This shows us that capitalist development, without political and international stability, is weak, and is best developed alongside strong pushes for international collaboration and international rule of law.

-2. The Risks to National Democracy
+2. The Risks of Unfettered Capitalism

-#capitalism #democracy #government #politics
+#capitalism #democracy #democracy_challenges #government #politics

 Unregulated capitalism can undermine and destroy democracy.
 For example, large corporations have wilfully ignored climate science, suppressed health concerns regarding some of the worst carcinogens, embraced large scale labour abuses and tax evasion on huge scales, and have often acted irresponsibly - all in the name of making money.
-With money comes influence and power - so the risk comes is that if the business class becomes the sole focus of politicians, then the government is no longer caring for all social classes, and is therefore no longer democratic3.
-Likewise, inequalities of wealth can lead to a widespread loss of autonomy and quality of life and create power disparities that can permanently suppress and disadvantagize large portions of society.
+With money comes influence and power - so the risk comes is that if the business class becomes the sole focus of politicians, then the government is no longer caring for all social classes, and is therefore no longer democratic6.
+Likewise, inequalities of wealth can lead to a widespread loss of autonomy and quality of life and create power disparities that can permanently suppress and disadvantage large portions of society.
 For these reasons, government needs to be well-funded and secure enough to resist the pressures that come from powerful organisations, and needs to be able to force such companies to comply with law.

 3. Multinational Corporations Versus Democracy: The Fight Between Commercialism and Nation States